httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    2. Consume a ";" character from the beginning of input_string.
    3. Discard any leading SP characters from input_string.
    4. let param_name be the result of running Parsing a Key ({{parse-key}}) with input_string.
-   5. If param_name is already present in parameters, there is a duplicate; fail parsing.
-   6. Let param_value be Boolean true.
+   5. Let param_value be Boolean true.
-   7. If the first character of input_string is "=":
+   6. If the first character of input_string is "=":
       1. Consume the "=" character at the beginning of input_string.
       2. Let param_value be the result of running Parsing a Bare Item ({{parse-bare-item}}) with input_string.
-   8. Append key param_name with value param_value to parameters.
+   7. Append key param_name with value param_value to parameters.
+If parameters already contains a name param_name (comparing character-for-character), overwrite its value.
 3. Return parameters.

 #### Parsing a Key {#parse-key}